 WorkplaceNL Safe Student Award

 The WorkplaceNL Safe Student Award recognizes students who demonstrate a commitment to promoting and advancing health and safety at their school and in their community.
 This contest is open to students in grade 7-12, and the winning student will receive $1,000.
 Nominations can be submitted by teachers, parents, fellow students, and community leaders.
+Closing date for nominations is May 12, 2022.

 Health and Safety Educator Award